Whose up for a science lesson?

 Isn’t that all the answer you were looking for?
 It was right there inside all along.

-Writer: "Katie Payne is a mum-of-three boys, survivor of numerous gut-healing fads, avid researcher and occasional writer.
+Writer: "Katie Payne, a mum-of-three boys, survivor of numerous gut-healing fads, avid researcher and occasional writer.
 By day she is the director of a financial planning firm, by night she is happiest buried under a mound of reading."